Harry Gration: Early life

-Born in Bradford, West Riding of Yorkshire, to Nina (nee Smith) and Morris Gration, Gration was raised in a back-to-back house in the city.
+Born in Bradford, West Riding of Yorkshire, to Nina (née Smith) and Morris Gration, Gration was raised in a back-to-back house in the city.
 His father was a chemist who was a manager at a Boots store in the city and promotion took the family first to Leeds, then York.
 Gration was educated at Leeds Grammar School and at St Peter's School in York, and after leaving education, he initially spent five years as a history teacher and eventually, a head of history at The Rodillian Academy, a school in Lofthouse, near Leeds.